wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

 - function return value: Boolean
   - 0 (can't set)
   - 1 (when the amount to place is valid, and the operation succeeds)
-  - Some value other than 0 or 1 (namely, exceptions - for when the amount of troops is invalid, or in the wrong phase)
+  - Some value other than 0 or 1 (exceptions)
+    - If the game phase is SCRAMBLE or SETUP, our players can't place more than 1 army at a time.
   - Some true value other than 0 or 1 (can't set)
 - Territory object: Pointer
   - Null pointer (can't set, per Martin's suggestions)
   - A pointer to the true object
     - Mostly concerned about checking two things in our Territory object:
       - The PlayerColor should be updated if we're in the SCRAMBLE phase
-      - The army count should be updated regardless of phase, if possible
+      - The army count should be updated in appropriate phases:
+        - SCRAMBLE
+        - SETUP
+        - PLACEMENT
+        - FORTIFY
+        - ATTACK(?)
 - Player object: Pointer
   - The number of armies they have to place should be updated
   - Territories held should be updated if in SCRAMBLE (maybe attack too).